katecpp/katecpp.github.io/_posts/2016-04-01-first-rust-program.markdown

 Check also: [Why Rust's ownership/borrowing is hard](http://softwaremaniacs.org/blog/2016/02/12/ownership-borrowing-hard/en/).

 In line 32, the random secret line is returned, wrapped by the *Result Ok*.
 That's all that was needed for the first part of Hangman.
 The lines are read from the file and one line is chosen and returned.

+### 2.5 Get random line improved

+The proposed implementation of `get_random_line` requires **reading all sentences** from the file and **storing them in vector**, only to access the one random line after that.
+It's not very optimal and may cause problems if the sentence base is huge.
+It turned out that rand crate contains method which is more suitable for our needs: [rand::sample](https://doc.rust-lang.org/rand/rand/fn.sample.html).
+This function randomly chooses any amount of objects accessible through iterator.
+The improved implementation below.

+{% gist 66ed191683d2e7b04cb80bc348660bdb %}

 ## 3. Read user guess